ManojKumarM75/AI_based_Audio-Video_Content-Analyser_OpenSource/README.md

 - Regular peer study sessions and knowledge sharing
 - Gain knowledge of CNNs and other architectures (beginner to advanced)
 - Explore the intersection of AI and media technology
+- Operationalize ML ops orchestration, Feature stores, Model Artifactory , Version control of model.
+- We create a product with customer centricity
+- We can be then AI consultant  & Solution Architect
+- We could sell our Talents

 ## 🧠 AI Architectures